2025–26 Supercoppa Italiana: Format

-The competition features two semi-finals to determine the two teams that then play in the final.
-All three matches are to be played as single-leg fixtures.
-Matches consist of two periods of 45 minutes each.
-In the case of a draw, the matches are to be decided by a penalty shoot-out.
+The competition featured two semi-finals to determine the two teams that then play in the final.
+All three matches were played as single-leg fixtures.
+Matches consisted of two periods of 45 minutes each.
+In the case of a draw, the matches were decided by a penalty shoot-out.

 Venue

-The matches are set to be played at the King Saud University Stadium in Riyadh, Saudi Arabia, marking the sixth time that the Supercoppa Italiana had been held in the Middle Eastern country.
+The matches were played at the King Saud University Stadium in Riyadh, Saudi Arabia, marking the sixth time that the Supercoppa Italiana had been held in the Middle Eastern country.